SKA-ScienceDataProcessor/integration-prototype/examples/alarms/prometheus/README.md

   demo_alarm alert is received and sends it to the alarm receiver with an http POST.

-- An alarm receiver which is a WebHook application that updates a database whenever the status of an alarm changes.
+- An alarm receiver which is a WebHook application that writes the alarm (as a JSON string) into a Kafka queue.
+The topic name is SIP-alarms.

+The Kafka broker listens to port 9094 on the host that started the containers.

 ## Quick Start